iLucasRT/Telegram-bot/README.md

 # Telegram-crypto-bot
 Bot for telegram several functions for the crypto world and Argentine economy.
-This was my first project in python, it is currently deprecated
+It is my first project in python and it is currently out of date and deprecated

+Notes:
+- BNA library responsible for consulting quotes is in disuse due to the cancellation of the JSON API service from Banco Nación.